 Escherichia coli (E. coli)

-There are many types of E. coli, most of which are harmless and are an important part of a healthy human intestinal tract.
+There are many types of E. coli, most of which are harmless and are an important part of a healthy gut.
 However, some types can cause illness.

-One type of disease-causing E. coli is known as Shiga-toxin producing E. coli or STEC.
-This may also be referred to as Verotoxin E. coli (VTEC).
+One type of E. coli that causes illness is Shiga-toxin producing E. coli (STEC, sometimes also called Verotoxin-producing E. coli or VTEC)